-Last Updated on 26th January 2022 by Pauline
+Last Updated on 27th January 2023 by Pauline Loughlin

 Prime rib makes for great addition to your dinner, complementing potatoes, bread, and veggies nicely.
 But cooking prime rib can be a little tricky for someone who’s never done it before.

 You may be wondering how to cook boneless prime rib or maybe you just want ways to cook prime rib that you’ve never tried before.

 I want to share with you some cooking methods you can use depending on what kind of prime rib you’re using and how you want the dish turn out.

 I’ll talk about the different temperatures you can use and how that affects the prime rib so that you get it to come out perfectly every time.

 This is the kind of dish you don’t want to mess up, because people really look forward to prime rib when you tell them it’s on the menu.
 It’s one of those meats that is considered a choice cut, so you want to do your very best with it.
 It’s not something you want to jump into head first unprepared.

 If you’re looking to do right by a cut of prime rib, I’ve got you covered.

 Prime rib is a prime cut of beef that has been taken from the midsection of the cow.
 It typically has seven rib bones attached to it, and then it will be cut into nine pieces from there with the smaller parts known as primal cuts.

 One of those smaller pieces is the prime rib, and it’s taken from ribs 6 through 12.
 Some people get it mixed up with prime beef cuts, which is not a specific part of the cow but is rather a grade of meat.